jkraemr/music-movies-api/README.md

 * Movie enthusiasts who enjoy gaining further insights into a variety different music movies

 ## Built with
-The **My Music Movies** web application is built using the MERN stack:
+The **MyMusicMovies** web application is built using the MERN stack:
 * MongoDB
 * Express.js
 * React.js